a-oneil/Indicator-Search/docs/menu.md

 ## Creating A User
 Menu `option 7` will use the `USER_INVITE_KEY` from the config file to create a new user.

-Menu `option 8` will use the `USER_INVITE_KEY` from the config file to create a new "Admin" user.
-Once completed, it will display an API key for the Admin user.
-Save this API key to the .env file to enable the IOC ageout automation that runs hourly to prune expired IOCs.

 ## Searching an indicator
-Menu `option 9` will allow you to punch in an indicator to search.
+Menu `option 8` will allow you to punch in an indicator to search.